 that includes super helpful roadside assistance, such as the options offered by RentalCover

 .
 In this way, you can explore remote parts of the country with greater peace of mind.
-Plus, our rental car insurance costs up to 50% less than what you’d pay at the rental company, and most of our policies bring the excess down to zero with fewer exclusions.
+Plus, our rental car insurance may cost less than what you’d pay at the rental company, and most of our policies bring the deductible down to zero with possibly fewer exclusions.
 This means you’ll have more money to spend on petrol to fuel your car, and pizza to fuel yourself.